arewhyaeenn/OOP_CLASSES_OBJECTS_METHODS/README.md

 Objects can be given the value `null`. `null` is the reference equivalent of "no value".

-<a name="q6"></a>**EXERCISE 6** Debug the following program.
+<a name="q6"></a>**EXERCISE 6** Run the following program.
 What exception does it throw?
 Which line is the exception thrown on?
 What do you think the exception means?
+How might you fix it?

 ```java
 import java.util.Scanner;